Skip Ribbon Commands

 Finding Mental Health Care for Your Child

-Events that can impact your child's mental health
+Events that can impact your child's well-being

 • Changes in sleep pattern, appetite, social activity and personality (easily becomes tearful, angry, or frustrated)